 NA's :859.000

 Most of this data, being categorical, is not normally distributed.
 Categorical data is difficult to scatter plot.
-Since parameter measurements were not taken on all individuals, the data is skewed right .
+Since parameter measurements were not taken on all individuals, the data are skewed right .

-Apparently, the focus of this research is development rather than degeneration based on the fact that testicular volume was only taken on males aged 30 or younger.
+Apparently, the focus of this research is development rather than degeneration based on the fact that testicular volume was taken on males aged 20 or younger.
 The young love plot shows the correlation of age and igf1.
 This is the only graph that plots the two non-categorical parameters together.
 While a linear regression line would not fit this data set, it appears there is a correlation between age and blood igf1 concentration.